 Swelling in the legs and feet is a common and painful symptom for many people with arthritis.
 Propping your feet up with pillows can be clumsy and ineffective, as they often shift during the night.
 An adjustable base offers a stable and consistent solution.
 Raising your legs helps improve your body's circulation and can reduce swelling by allowing fluid to drain away from your lower extremities.
 This simple change can lessen discomfort and throbbing, making it easier to fall asleep and stay asleep without being woken by pain.
 It’s a simple, effective way to support your body’s natural healing processes while you rest.

-Key Mattress Features for Arthritis
+Don't Overlook These Key Mattress Features

 Beyond type and firmness, certain design features can make a world of difference in how you feel each morning.
 Focusing on specific technologies for support, temperature regulation, and stability will help you find a bed that actively works to soothe your joints while you sleep.
 These are the three key features you should have on your checklist.